ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 }))

-- The smoothness and separability of the Gaussian removes the need of the kernel truncation in the free direction.
+- *No need of the kernel truncation* in the free direction due to the smoothness and separability of the Gaussian.
-- No upsampling is needed since the Fourier transform of the Gaussian decays quickly and it compensates the loss of accuracy in calculating the Fourier transform of the data.
+- *No upsampling* is needed since the Fourier transform of the Gaussian decays quickly and it compensates the loss of accuracy in calculating the Fourier transform of the data.

 #pagebreak()